 Here are some hard questions to ask yourself before you apply.
 If your answer to any of them is “no,” then you should not do a PhD.

-- Are you willing to apply to and meet the rigorous qualifications to get into one of the top 10 schools in your subfield?
+- Can you meet the rigorous qualifications required to get into one of the top 10 schools in your subfield?

 - Do you have a concrete research agenda in mind and are you committed to the primary aim of PhD training, which is new and original research (not teaching, not public engagement, etc.)?